Early Release Of Superannuation for Major Dental

 *Clinical Evidence: You will need to provide two (2) written medical reports to validate the treatment plan, connecting those unpaid expenses.
 One from a Medical or Dental Specialist and another from a Dentist or Medical Practitioner.
 The registered medical specialist must be specialised in the area in which they are giving their opinion, such as our Specialist Prosthodontist Dr Zaninovich.
 The medical reports must be completed, signed and dated less than six months before you submit your application.

 How can Aria Dental help?
 Answering the question ‘Can I access my super for dental work?’ can be a bit more complicated than just determining your eligibility.
-Our Aria Dental experienced and caring team can help guide you seamlessly through the complexities of your application process, to ensure that you and your family can focus on the most important issue – your health.
+Our Aria Dental experienced and caring team can help guide you seamlessly through the complexities of your application process and assist with the super release form, to ensure that you and your family can focus on the most important issue – your health.

 Dental Treatments that can be accessed by early release super are Dental Implants, Root Canal Therapy, Crowns, Periodontal Treatment, Oral and Maxillofacial Surgery, Orthodontics and Braces.